MenokoOG/MenokoOG/README.md

 I am a **Staff-level software engineer** specializing in **backend platforms, modular APIs, and security-aware system design**.

-My work focuses on:
+My work centers on building systems that:
-- Designing **maintainable, production-ready backends**
-- Supporting **multiple teams and products** through shared platform foundations
+- Scale across **teams and products**
+- Remain **understandable under pressure**
-- Shipping systems that value **clarity, reliability, and documentation**
+- Prioritize **clarity, documentation, and long-term ownership**
-- Mentoring engineers and improving delivery velocity through structure
+- Enable engineers to move fast *without breaking trust*

-I’ve worked across **startups, production systems, and security-focused environments**, and I care deeply about building software that people can trust and extend.
+I’ve worked across startups, production systems, and security-focused environments, often in roles where I was responsible not just for code—but for **how teams succeed on top of that code**.

 ---

 ## 🔭 Current Focus

 - **Obsidian Control Plane**
-  Multi-tenant engineering workflow backend for managing projects, teams, and delivery across multiple companies.
+  A multi-tenant engineering workflow backend designed to support multiple companies under a shared platform.
+  Focus areas: org/company tenancy, membership-driven RBAC, audit logging, and documentation-first APIs.

 - **Pathscribe**
-  API detection and generation tooling to accelerate documentation and backend/frontend alignment.
+  API detection and generation tooling to reduce friction between backend implementation and documentation.
+  Built to support modular architectures and improve delivery velocity.

 - **NeuroTerp Index**
-  Structured data modeling and indexing project focused on clean schemas and pipeline-ready data.
+  Structured data modeling and indexing project focused on clean schemas, ETL-friendly pipelines, and reference-grade data.

 - **Wicked Crimson**
   Cybersecurity training and tooling initiative focused on practical defense, monitoring, and education.

 ---

+## 🧭 How I Think About Systems

+When designing software, I optimize for **clarity, longevity, and team scalability** over novelty.

+### 1. Architecture Enables People
+Good architecture reduces cognitive load.
+- Clear module boundaries
+- Predictable data contracts
+- Documentation that lives with the code

+If a system requires tribal knowledge to change, it will fail as teams grow.

+---

+### 2. Platforms > Projects
+I prefer building **platform foundations** that support multiple products and teams.
+- Shared authentication and authorization
+- Reusable domain models
+- Consistent observability and audit trails

+This mindset informs my work on **Obsidian Control Plane** and my backend leadership at **GunKustom**.

+---

+### 3. Defaults Matter
+Systems should be safe and usable *by default*.
+- Secure-by-default APIs
+- Explicit permissions (RBAC)
+- Sensible error handling and logging

+If a mistake is easy to make, it will be made—eventually.

+---

+### 4. Documentation Is a First-Class Feature
+Documentation is not an afterthought.
+- API contracts are written alongside implementation
+- Architectural decisions are captured near the code
+- New engineers should ramp without direct hand-holding

+This philosophy directly informs **Pathscribe**.

+---

+### 5. Humans Are Part of the System
+Software exists in human environments.
+- Engineers get tired
+- Context switches happen
+- Stress exposes weak abstractions

+I design systems to remain understandable *under real-world conditions*.

+---

 ## 🏗️ Selected Professional Work

 ### **GunKustom**
-- Lead Backend Engineer → CTO
+**Lead Backend Engineer → CTO**

-- Architected and delivered a modular API platform with a strong engineering team
+- Architected and delivered a modular backend platform with a strong engineering team
-- Focus on maintainability, secure boundaries, and long-term ownership
+- Focused on maintainability, secure boundaries, and long-term ownership
+- Prioritized mentorship, documentation, and continuity as the system scaled

 **Tech:** NestJS, TypeScript, MongoDB, Mongoose, OAuth, JWT, Swagger, Jest, Render

 ---

 ### **PowAlert**
+**Backend Engineering Lead (Delivery to Production)**

-- Led backend engineering delivery to production
+- Led backend engineering delivery under real timelines
-- Built and shipped the majority of backend services under real timelines
+- Implemented the majority of backend services
-- Worked closely with product and business stakeholders
+- Collaborated closely with product and business stakeholders to ship reliably

 **Tech:** Node.js, Express, MongoDB, Redis, Twilio, Jest

 ---

 ### **Vast AI Host Dashboard**
-- Delivered features and refactors across auth, reporting, notifications, and metrics
+- Delivered features and refactors across authentication, reporting, notifications, and metrics
 - Focused on observability, UX clarity, and operational reliability

 ---